Late Root wicket leaves Test poised

 'The game's in the balance' - what they said

-England all-rounder Chris Woakes on BBC Test Match Special: "I'd have snapped your hands off for 4-55 at the start of the day.
+England all-rounder Chris Woakes: "I'd have snapped your hands off for 4-55 at the start of the day.

-"Fair play to Shardul - he got after us a bit and played some good shots - but to bowl a team out for 190 on day one is a really good effort."
+"Fair play to Shardul - he got after us a bit and played some good shots - but to bowl a team out for 190 on day one is a really good effort.

+"I'd like to think we're on top.
+We still feel like we can bat well tomorrow, hopefully get a good lead and put the pressure back on them."

-Former England captain Michael Vaughan: "It's been a very good day for bowling, but it's been a poor day for the craftmanship of Test match batting.
+Former England captain Michael Vaughan on BBC Test Match Special: "It's been a very good day for bowling, but it's been a poor day for the craftmanship of Test match batting.

 "You can't tell me, with the talent in these two sides, that someone shouldn't be getting a big score on that pitch.
 I'm trying to give them all the excuses in the world, but I can't.